 It is recommended that students interested in studying Units 3 & 4 VCD accelerate from Year 9 into Units 1 & 2 VCD, rather than from the end of Year 10 directly into Units 3 & 4 VCD.
-This gives students a better understanding of the subject and allows them to develop advanced freehand and computer-based drawing techniques, which will enhance their final folios in both Year 11 and Year 12.
+This gives students the building blocks of core knowledge and allows them to develop advanced freehand and computer-based drawing techniques, which will enhance their final skills and preparation for Units 1-4.